-CCI is seeking amendments that will ensure the regional subcommittees of the BHASOs are created in a 'bottom up' type fashion and influenced by communities.
-Additionally, CCI is seeking resources for the regional subcommittees so that they can function as envisioned and elevate issues of concern to the BHASO.
+CCI has sought amendments that will ensure the regional subcommittees of the BHASOs are created in a 'bottom up' type fashion and influenced by communities.
+Additionally, CCI wants to ensure that resources for the regional subcommittees are available so that they can function as envisioned and elevate issues of concern to the BHASO.